sassoftware/viya4-deployment/README.md

 - Manage SAS Viya Deployments
   - Organize and persist configuration for any number of SAS Viya deployments across namespaces, clusters, or cloud providers.

+_**NOTE:**_ These tools do not support a SAS Viya deployment with multi-tenancy enabled at this time.
+Support is planned for a future release.

 ## Prerequisites

 Use of these tools requires operational knowledge of the following technologies: